 Cook simple meals with natural ingredients

 By basing your day-to-day meals on natural whole foods rather than ultra-processed food or ready meals, weight loss will come naturally.

 Why?
 Industrially processed foods (think ready meals, breakfast cereals, hotdogs, french fries and sweets) contain energy (calories), but very little natural nutrition—often referred to as ‘empty calories’.
-Real, whole foods fill you up for longer than ultra-processed foods.
-By replacing ‘empty calories’ with ‘whole foods’, you’ll naturally eat fewer—but better quality—calories, without having to track them.
+Real, whole foods fill you up for longer than empty, ultra-processed foods.
+By replacing ‘empty calories’ with ‘whole foods’, you’ll naturally eat fewer—but better quality—calories, without having to track your food intake.

 Eating more real, whole foods is more of a goal than a strict Purition diet plan.
-The idea is simply to cook with and favour whole, minimally processed foods as much as you feasibly can.
+The idea is simply to cook with and favour whole, minimally processed foods.

 What are natural whole foods?